Save Your Tooth

 Accidents and injuries to the tooth can also lead to permanent damage and will require your dentist to inspect the root of your tooth.
 It’s also possible to have root problems without feeling any pain or discomfort.

 What happens during a root canal therapy?

 If your dentist has determined that you require root canal therapy, an x-ray image will show the shape of the root canals and areas of infection.
 A local anaesthetic will be used to numb the area around the tooth, and a hole will be drilled in the tooth to remove the pulp.

 At Pain Free Dental Clinic, we understand the stress and anxiety that can come with visiting the dentist.
-That’s why we offer our patients a variety of pain relief applications such as nitrous oxide, needle-free injections and the Dental Wand which are proven to help patients relax and minimise pain as much as possible.
+That’s why we offer our patients a variety of pain relief applications such as sedation dentistry, needle-free injections and the Dental Wand which are proven to help patients relax and minimise pain as much as possible.
 We integrate our pain-free dentistry techniques with state-of-the-art equipment to ensure a fast and effective treatment.

 Root canal procedures are no more painful than a regular filling, however it can take several appointments to clean and shape the hole inside the tooth.
 Your dentist might also insert a small support inside the root canal, or provide you with an artificial crown to protect the tooth.